Please read the following information before leaving for your expedition.

 • How are physical conditions of the intertidal system such as pH, temperature, and salinity, changing over time?

-In addition to OAW, another threat might be affecting marine organisms and communities of Acadia National Park—microplastics.
+In addition to OAW, microplastics might also affect marine organisms and communities of Acadia National Park.
 Microplastics range in size from 0.3mm to 5 mm (Masura et al. 2015) and have emerged as a significant threat to marine organisms and ecosystems.
 Research has also shown that microplastics can be transferred among trophic levels, such as prey to predator (Farrell and Nelson 2013), which could have wide-ranging ecosystem effects.
-It is likely that microplastics are threatening ecologically and economically important organisms and communities of the Gulf of Maine.
-The overall goal of this project is to determine whether microplastic pollution is occurring off the Schoodic Peninsula and MDI and whether marine organisms are ingesting the particles.
+Microplastics are likely threatening the Gulf of Maine's ecologically and economically important organisms and communities.
+This project aims to determine whether microplastic pollution occurs off the Schoodic Peninsula and MDI and whether marine organisms are ingesting the particles.

 The research team will aim to answer the following questions related to microplastics: